Will solar panels get cheaper? (updated for 2021)

 - Residential solar will grow to be 11% of the total electricity by 2050

-Finally, in the near term, Wood Mackenzie forecasts that solar in the US will grow 25% in 2019 compared to 2018.
+Finally, in the near term, Wood Mackenzie forecasts that solar in the US will grow 43% in 2020 compared to the year previous.
 They also predict that in just five years, the total amount of installed solar will have doubled.
+Wood Mackenzie’s price forecast is similar to BNEF’s: they expect the price of solar to drop by another 15%-25% over the next 10 years.
+In fact, by 2030 they expect solar to be the cheapest source of new generation in all 50 US states.

 How much will solar grow globally?